pablgonz/ltximg/README.md

-                      Removes specific block text in output file    [doc] --zip                 Compress files generated in .zip              [off] --tar                 Compress files generated in .tar.gz           [off] --srcenv              Create files whit only code environment       [off] --subenv              Create files whit preamble and code           [off] --dvips               Using latex>dvips>ps2pdf for compiler input
+                      Removes specific block text in output file    [doc] --zip                 Compress files generated in .zip              [off] --tar                 Compress files generated in .tar.gz           [off] --srcenv              Create files with only code environment       [off] --subenv              Create files with preamble and code           [off] --dvips               Using latex>dvips>ps2pdf for compiler input
                       and latex>dvips>ps2pdf for compiler output    [off] --dvilua              Using dvilualatex>dvips>ps2pdf for compiler